JenanBayati-QM/JenanBayati-QM.github.io/another-page.md

 <b>I</b>  worked on how to present the presentation and did some last edits.

-At 10 am I had a meeting with my manager (Weekly meeting).
+At 10 am I had a meeting with my supervisor (Weekly meeting).
 We had discussion about how the week has gone.
 I also got to ask few questions that I had in my mind.
 After that I presented my results of the Qualitative research.

 We had an interesting discussion about it and I got few good tips when doing e.g. charts next time.

 * Name axis of the chart clearly
 * Be aware to choos colors that everybody can see

 After the meeting I went over two Survey results of QM visitors that were analysed beforehand with the Microsoft AI.
 My task is to compere these two and make a chart out of it.
 Main focus is on the use of digital & multimedia devices

 I also started doing my blog on GitHub which took more time than I thought as it was quite new for me.
 After many trials and errors I got it to work and will fill it in the next day.

 ## Day 5 (03.08.2023)

 <b>Today</b> I continiued with GitHub.
 I had written my daily doings on my notes and the text was ready.
 The question now was were to put it.
 After going thru few files I foud the right place where to code it.
 It took me some time to get used to the coding but after I had refreshed my memory, <b>IT WAS FUN!</b> I wan't to try every week to learn something new and see how my blog will turn out after seven weeks.